Tsunami facts for kids

 What is a tsunami?

-A tsunami is a giant wave that travels across the ocean, often starting as a small ripple far out at sea.
-As it moves closer to land, it grows larger and larger, sometimes reaching heights as tall as a 10-story building!
+A tsunami is a giant wave that travels across the ocean.
+Often, it starts as a small ripple far out at sea, but as it moves closer to the land, it grows larger and larger.
+Some tsunamis can reach heights as tall as a 10-story building!
 These waves are incredibly powerful and can move entire buildings, cars, and even trees.

-Tsunamis aren’t just a single wave—they are a series of waves, often called a "wave train."
-The first wave may not be the biggest, so it’s important to stay away from the coast until it’s safe.
+Tsunamis aren’t just a single wave—they usually come in a series of waves, called a "wave train."
+The first wave might not be the largest, so it’s very important to stay away from the coast until the danger has passed.

 What causes a tsunami?